netidx/netidx-book/src/resolver_tool.md

 - `-n, --no-structure`: don't list matching items that are structural only.
 Only list items that are actually published.
-- `-w, --watch`: don't quit, instead poll the resolver server for changes to things matching the specified pattern, and print out new items as they are added.
-This does not just run the query every second, since the resolver server maintains a set of change ids for each path, using those ids this command is able to run the query again only if something relevant has actually changed.
+- `-w, --watch`: don't quit, instead wait for new items matching the pattern and print them out as they appear.

 ## Table